 Understanding Mental Health and Mental Illness

-Some of the mental health terms have different meanings for different people.
+Some of the mental health terms have different meanings for different people

-Mental health – the overall state of mental well being a person is experiencing.
+The overall state of mental well being a person is experiencing.
 Just as everyone has a state of physical health, everyone also has a state of mental health, which varies over time and in response to things we experience.

-Mental illness – a clinically diagnosable illness.
+A clinically diagnosable illness.
 The diagnosis of mental illness is generally made by professionals according to the classification systems, such as the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 Mental illnesses are diverse and can have varying degrees of severity.

 When referring to people, the preferred terminology is “person/people with lived experience of mental illness” or you might refer to a specific diagnosis, for example “person with lived experience of Bipolar disorder”, rather than saying “mentally ill person” or “Bipolar person”.

-Mental ill-health – when our ability to think, feel and respond to others is negatively affected.
+When our ability to think, feel and respond to others is negatively affected.
 This often occurs in response to life events and stressors and may resolve over time or when stress is reduced.

 If it is ongoing or getting worse, mental